-In 1768, James Cook was appointed by the Admiralty to voyage across the ocean and search for lands in the hypothetical “Southern Continent”, the Terra Australis Incognita.
-On board his ship, the Endeavour, Captain Cook took to the seas and within 6 months discovered what we now know as New Zealand.
+In 1768, James Cook was appointed by the Admiralty to voyage across the ocean initially to record the transit of Venus.
+They then pushed on in search for lands in the hypothetical “Southern Continent”, the Terra Australis Incognita.
+On board his ship, the Endeavour, Captain Cook took to the seas and within 14 months discovered what we now know as New Zealand.
 Over the next year, the Endeavour continued its expedition along the Australian coastline, landing in Botany Bay and claiming the land for Britain.
 On the 13th of July 1771, and after three years at sea, the expedition of the Endeavour finally returned to Britain.

 The story of James Cook and his famous voyages to the corners of the Earth are not unknown to the watch world.
-Swiss watch manufacturer Rado have previously released some highly popular vintage diver watches commemorated to the captain known as the Rado Hyperchrome Captain Cook collection.
-Nevertheless, Ball’s new interpretation leaves the vintage aesthetic behind and provides us with a traditional looking dress watch full of striking nautical details and an impressive chronometer certified movement.
+Ball’s new interpretation leaves the vintage aesthetic behind and provides us with a traditional looking dress watch full of striking nautical details and an impressive chronometer certified movement.

 The dial of the Ball Trainmaster Endeavour Chronometer Limited Edition watch is stunning, kept simple with white enamel, painted Roman numerals and sleek ocean blue hands.
 James Cook’s signature has been included on the dial at 6 o clock to compliment the traditional BALL logo above it.
 The seconds hand is also beautifully decorated with a ‘RR’ decoration at its tip to tribute the brand’s relationship with the American railroads.